 Why I Wrote "Dear Little Girl"

-I recently made a short film for little girls - or as I like to think about it, the little girl in all of us.
+I recently wrote a letter to my younger self - or as I like to think about it, the little girl in all of us.
 When asked why I made it the answer was easy: it was the message I wished I had learned.

 That it is okay to be all of yourself and follow your own path even if that means it looks different, or that you are loud, bossy, or just overall a little "too much."

 It makes it sound like I had a hard childhood or adolescence.
 I didn’t.
 In fact I was very loved and supported, I had friends, good grades, and boyfriends growing up.
 But my 20’s weren’t quite the same.